Getting Started with DeepSkyLog

 Step 1: Create Your Account

-- Visit app.deepskylog.com/signup
+- Visit app.deepskylog.space/register

 - Enter your email and create a password